What should your customer do when they come across a legal dispute?

 - Consider early settlement or alternative solutions

-Once you understand your position legally, you can then explore appropriate ways to resolve the dispute.
+Once they understand their position legally, they can then explore appropriate ways to resolve the dispute.
 This might include:

 - Informal discussions to reach a mutual agreement